-a. explain and appraise the impact of accounting principles and bases of measurement in corporate reporting, for example fair value measurement;
+a. explain and appraise the impact of accounting principles and bases of

-- appraise corporate reporting regulations, and related legal requirements, with respect to presentation, disclosure, recognition and measurement; - c. explain and appraise accounting standards that relate to the impact of changes in accounting policies and estimates; - d. explain and evaluate the impact of underlying assumptions on financial statements; and - e. identify and explain current and emerging issues in corporate reporting.
+- measurement in corporate reporting, for example fair value measurement; - appraise corporate reporting regulations, and related legal requirements, with respect to presentation, disclosure, recognition and measurement, including the impact of climate-related risks; - explain, appraise and apply IFRS® Standards that relate to the impact of changes in accounting policies and estimates; - d. explain and evaluate the impact of underlying assumptions on financial statements; and - e. identify and explain current and emerging issues in corporate reporting.